slugbyte/unruly-worker.nvim/README.md

 3. When possible, keys behavior, or behavior substitute, should stay in the same position as the original-keymap, so that there is no need for experienced vim users to unlearn there years of muscle memory.

 ## FEATURES
-* basic features
+* default features
   * Easily Opt-Out of specific unruly mappings
   * Navigate vim like normal using `yneo`
   * Vim motions are similar to original
+  * Close to vanilla experience
+* basic opt-in features
   * A nice way to work with LSPs
   * A nice way to navigate diagnostics
   * A nice way to spellcheck
+  * A nice way to swap lines
+  * A nice way to focus and manipulate splits
-  * A nice way to navigate the jump list
+  * A nice way to create an incrementing column of numbers
   * A workman keyboard tmux config
-* unruly features (you have to opt in explicitly)
+* unruly opt-in features
   * Yank, Delete, and Macros use register preselection
   * Yank and Delete have history
   * Keys to lock macro recording and pretty print the macro register
   * A nice way to step through the quickfix list, loclist, and buffers
   * A status bar text generator that creates a [HUD](https://en.wikipedia.org/wiki/Head-up_display) for unruly-worker's state
   * A nice way to work with marks and navigate the jumplist
-* plugin support (you have to opt in explicitly)
+* plugin support opt-in features
   * Workman keyboard layout for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) auto completion
   * Workman keyboard layout for [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) fuzzy search with preview
   * Workman keyboard layout for [Comment.nvim](https://github.com/numToStr/Comment.nvim) comment toggling